 - Inspect exterior and interior for points of entry and recommend repairs including materials best suited for long-term results.

 - Identify conditions friendly to breeding and interior movements (limiting interior movement forces rodents to spend more time defending territory instead of breeding), basic pest-proofing is included with the service.
 This speeds up results as well as prevent long term problems continuing.

 - Encourage communication with neighbors that may be contributing to the source of re-infestation.

 WHAT WE DO ONCE THEY GET IN

 - Estimate population size and the likelihood of pest proofing success.

 - Recommend control measures that may involve a combination of trapping, as a last resort, bait stations (we only use heavy-duty locking stations) and pest proofing.

 - Perform follow up inspections, evaluate trap activity, the location of heaviest activity, and re-inspect areas of heavy activity for potential entry points.

 - Determine how long trapping will be good for and schedule next follow up accordingly (usually every 3-5 days).

-Most mouse control services get results within 14 days and can be warranted for up to six months (Maintenance contracts available but not usually needed).
+Most mouse control services get complete elimination within 14 days and can be warranted for up to six months (Maintenance contracts available but usually not needed).
 With our comprehensive pest proofing service, the warranty may extend to one full year!

 Rat services may require monthly service visits with a minimum six-month agreement.

 Helpful tips in prevention are: seal points of entry with sealant caulk, especially where utility lines enter the structure.
 Avoid storing fire-wood next or inside the structure.
 Rake all grass and leaf litter away from foundation walls.
 Have roof decking along gutter line inspected for ice jamb damage (mice climb up downspouts), Check door sweeps and overhead garage doors for proper fit.
 We recommend using a brush type sweep for entry doors.
 Any opening larger than what caulk can fix should be stuffed with copper mesh (copper choreboys work great).
 Steel wool will rust too fast to work beyond short-term fix.
 Expanding foam can be injected into the copper mesh for air-tight seal (be careful, can be messy).